-An Aussie (UK) half size is a wide fitting version of the full number size
+An Aussie (UK) half size is often (but not always) a wide fitting version of the full number size

 whereas a US half size is half way between the two full numbers and you then differentiate width by the letter fitting system

 So, for example, a US 10 1/2 could convert to anywhere between 9 and 10 1/2 Aussie size.

 or if there is plenty of spare room.
 If there is plenty, a 9 or 9 1/2 will be OK but if your toes are right at the end

 of your shoes then you need to go up to 10 or 10 1/2.